 While manly virtues are mostly under assault, this attitude cuts across genders.
 We’re all being neutered, to a degree, to abandon the classic American philosophy of rugged self-reliance and become placid wards of the state.
 Authority will take care of us.
 Don’t worry about it.
-Trust your teachers, your therapists, your senators and your representatives.
-Don’t stress, relax, and we’ve got a pill for that.
+Trust your teachers, your therapists, your senators, and your representatives.
+Don’t stress.
+Relax.
+Take your medicine and put something on the TV.

-All of this percolates in America, perhaps not quite to the degree as in Japan, but in a way that has turned a lot of people my age (born between 1981 and 2000) into little more than functioning zombies looking for ways to masturbate our bodies, our spirits, and our minds in order to trick ourselves into believing we’re actually living.
+All of this percolates in America, perhaps not quite to the degree as in Japan, but in a way that has turned a lot of people my age (born between 1981 and 2000) into little more than functioning zombies looking for ways to masturbate our bodies, our spirits, and our minds in order to trick ourselves into believing we’re actually experiencing something real.

 My Own Cage

 In my life, I wanted for nothing.
 I don’t even have any student loan debt, thanks to my parents.
 And I’m grateful for that!
 Except I can’t shake the feeling that, if I was forced to take out a loan and fight for my education, to really work for it, I’d appreciate it more and ultimately be happier, student loan debt be damned.

 The missing piece to this puzzle to this kikikomori-analogy is the “overbearing mother.”
 This is something I can safely say I didn’t have.
 My mom is a Greek mother, with all of the (good) stereotypes that comes with–a bit overprotective perhaps, but she always let me go my own way and encouraged me to do my thing.